openforcefield/standards/docs/enhancement-proposals/off-ep-0008.md

 in the gas phase despite not being a part of the SMIRNOFF specification.

-Additionally, the current specification implies that the only supported vdW method is "cutoff" and, by extension, that vdW interactions without a cut-off are not supported by SMIRNOFF.
+Additionally, the current specification implies that the only supported vdW method is "cutoff" and, by extension, that vdW interactions without a cut-off are not supported by SMIRNOFF despite its common use.

 ## Usage and Impact